vinush-vigneswaran/c-sharp-notes/Chapter3.md

 * The variable ``s`` can be declared as any ``Stream`` i.e. ``FileStream`` or ``MemoryStream``.
 * However, we use the stream ``s`` to open a file, which returns a ``FileStream``.
 * The user has the choice to make this ``FileStream`` either Write-able or Read-able.
-* Therefore, as the code is now, we can only statisfy case 1 and 2.
+* Therefore, as the code is now, we can only satisfy case 1 and 2.
 * To understand the syntax, read the comments below each case condition in the code above.
 * The ``when`` keyword is used to perform more specific pattern matching; in the first case statement, ``s`` will only be a match if the stream is a ``FileStream`` and its ``CanWrite`` property is true.